benpkeith/Furey-Lab-RNA-seq/README.md

 -t {cluster.time} -n {cluster.ntasks} -o {cluster.output} -e {cluster.err} \
 -J {cluster.jobname}"'
 ```
+A more complete guide to setting up and running the pipeline is below.

 The three main files that may be edited before running the pipeline are:

 - **Snakefile**.
-Tthe snakemake submission script which is automatically called when executing the snakemake command.
+The snakemake submission script which is automatically called when executing the snakemake command.
 - **project_config.yaml**.
 Contains sample IDs for fetching from sra or processing local files, software parameters, and pointers to files needed to run the pipeline.
 - **cluster_config.json**.
 The SLURM configuration file.
 This file contains general rule submission parameters that can be customized for specific rules.
 For example, the star step of the pipeline requires more that the default 15GB of memory, and so is bumped up to 50GB for the submission of these jobs.

-These files are discussed in a little more detail below.
+It's likely that you'll only need to edit the project configuration file.

 ## Setting up the pipeline

-In most cases, setting up the pipeline involves customising only a few fields the project configuration file, **project_config.yaml**.
+In most cases, setting up the pipeline involves customizing only a few fields the project configuration file, **project_config.yaml**.

-- Specifying an analysis name, and checking the analysis organism and genome build matches your analysis.
+- Specifying an analysis name, checking the analysis organism and genome build matches your analysis, and setting the read length.
 Supported genome builds can be checked in the "Genome Indexes" section at the bottom of the project configuration file.
 - Entering either paths to samples stored locally, or SRA IDs to sample.
 For SRA IDs, the "useSRA" flag should be changed to "TRUE".

 #### Setting up project_config.yaml

+##### Analysis-specific parameters

+There are multiple fields within the project configuration file that will be specific for each analysis:

+- **projectName** will be used in various QC and summary files, and so should be set to something informative for your analysis, e.g. "Crohns_human_colon" or "Crohns_mouse_macrophage".
+When the pipeline saves various project-specific files to permanent space, a date will automatically be appended to this projectName. **The project name cannot contain any whitespace characters!**
+- **organism** should be set to either "human" or "mouse"
+- **genomeBuild** can be set depending on the build files included in the config files.
+At the time of writing (June 2020), the pipeline currently supports hg19, hg38, mm10, and CC027.
+More information is provided at the end of this readme for generating the required files for additional genome builds.
+- **readLength** should match the read lengths in the input sequence files.
+Samples of different read lengths should be processed separately through independent runs of the pipeline.
+Genome indexes for specific read lengths (especially for star) will need to be generated before running the pipeline.
+At the time of writing (June 2020), the pipeline supports hg19 (50bp), hg38 (50bp, 75bp, 150bp), mm10 (50bp, 75bp, 150bp), and CC027 (150bp).
+If the read length is slightly more than 50bp, 75bp, or 150bp, set this to the one of these and the pipeline will trim reads down to these read lengths during the adapter trimming step.

 ##### Samples

-Specifying samples for analysis is simple, but should be formatting within the "samples" section of the project configuration file in the following ways:
+Specifying samples for analysis is simple, but should be formatting within the **"samples"** section of the project configuration file in the following ways:

 <ins>Local Samples<ins/>

 For each sample, there should a path pointing to the base directory for each sample that contains a "fastq" directory.
-This fastq directory should contain only two gzipped fastq files files, the forward and reverse gzipped fastq files.
+This fastq directory should contain only two gzipped fastq files files, the forward and reverse gzipped fastq files (or just the forward gzipped file in the case of single end data).
 For example:

 ```
 samples: